 Students are required to use a range of ICT software as well as other drafting methods to present work/designs.
 Using Computer Aided Design software such as 2D Design and SketchUp will help raise the final grade.
-CAD/CAM should also be used in the form of our 3D printer and/or Laser Cutter.
+CAD/CAM should also be used in the form of our Laser Cutter.
 Students are expected to build research and evaluative skills, graphical skills and creativity as well as practical skills in the workshop.

-Product Design prides itself on impressive results with students making good progress; 22% achieving top grades.
-Year to year around a third of students studying Product Design at GCSE progressed on to studying the subject at A Level.
+Product Design prides itself on impressive results with students making good progress; 75% of students in the 2023 examinations achieved between grade 4 - 9.